smartzplatform/tech-docs/Technical_WP_EN.md

 ![Payment Platform scheme](PaymentPlatform.png "Payment Platform scheme")

-Integration with client systems takes place via web API, available through `reverse proxy`.
+Integration with client systems takes place via web API, available through "reverse proxy".
 Through API, one can request an individual billing address for each new user, making its address in the payment destination blockchain a parameter.
 For example, the smart contracts are in the Ethereum blockchain, and the user wants to make a payment to Litecoin.
 In this case, through the API, the client infrastructure will request the Litecoin payment address, giving the Ethereum the user address.
 How the address of the user will be clarified and how and where the individual billing address is displayed remains at the discretion of the client.

 The `watcher` components constantly scan new transactions in the corresponding blockchains, in this case in Litecoin.
-When payments to individual payment addresses are found, a payment gateway for each of them will wait for the required number of network acknowledgments to exclude double-spend attacks.
+When payments to individual payment addresses are found, a payment gateway for each of them will await the required number of network acknowledgments to exclude double-spend attacks.
 Then, the corresponding actions will be executed by the `minter service` component in the Ethereum blockchain; it will send the transaction to the contract via the corresponding interface (for example, `IExternalPayment`).
 The code of [minter service](https://github.com/smartzplatform/minter-service) is open.

 The described solution has the following advantages.

 1. The payment gateway doesn't operate with private keys by using [hierarchical deterministic keys](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), so even if the gateway is compromised, payments can't be transferred to the account of the intruder.
-1. The private key is stored off-line at the client's.
+2. The private key is stored off-line on the client’s asset.
-1. We extend the payment gateway to any existing cryptocurrencies.
+3. We extend the payment gateway to any existing cryptocurrencies.
-1. The payment gateway is configured via the web-based administration interface and there is no need for the participation of system administrators to change the settings.
+4. The payment gateway is configured via the web-based administration interface, and the settings can be edited without the assistance of system administrators.
-1. The payment part is separated from the public part (on the scheme, it's outside the PaymentBackend network) with which users interact, as a result increasing security.
+5. The payment part is separated from the public part (on the scheme, it's outside the PaymentBackend network) with which users interact, thus increasing security.
-1. Auditing of requests for access to resources in order to detect and respond to the system being compromised.
+6. Auditing requests for access to resources in order to detect and respond to the system being compromised.
-1. Adding a cryptocurrency for payment occurs without system downtime, because parts associated with different cryptocurrencies work independently.
+7. Adding a cryptocurrency for payment occurs without system downtime because parts associated with different cryptocurrencies work independently.
-1. Charging tokens twice for the same payment transaction is impossible.
+8. Charging tokens twice for the same payment transaction is impossible.
 Payments are produced according to the "exactly once" scheme.

 ### Block Relay

 The block relay approach is that blocks or their headers of one blockchain (for example, Bitcoin) are written as data to another blockchain (for example, Ethereum).
-Then, smart contracts analyze the blocks programmatically, and check their validity, connection, availability and validity of the transaction specified by the user, i.e., in essence they are the client of the external blockchain.
+Then, smart contracts analyse the blocks programmatically and check their validity, connection, availability and validity of the user-specified transaction (i.e., they are essentially the client of the external blockchain).

 Since this payment processing method requires significant resources to maintain copies of the headers of blocks of one blockchain in another, Smartz doesn't view it as a priority.
-Without the active participation of interested persons, there is a chance of an Eclipse Attack, because without active peering with other network members, it cannot be said with sufficient confidence that it's the main branch that is in the copy of the blockchain.
+Without the active participation of interested persons, there is a chance of an Eclipse Attack because without active peering with other network members, it cannot be said with sufficient confidence that the blockchain copy contains the main branch.

 ## Events